A lovely little improv community.

 Spending time with open-minded and open-hearted people is highly addictive.
 Most people who do a beginners improv class with us go on to do more classes!

-We only use accessible venues that are suitable for wheelchairs, and we make sure activities can be adapted to suit people’s physical needs.
+Our classes and courses are open to anyone aged 18 and over.
+We use accessible venues, and activities can be adapted to suit people’s physical needs.

 Learning to improvise is a way to: